-Encourage the Board to establish an ad hoc committee to address the unique challenges faced by rural EMS members.
+Establish an ad hoc committee to address the unique challenges faced by rural EMS members.

 This committee can collaborate to raise awareness to address the chronic understaffing, forced redeployments, and unmanageable workloads.

 There is a need to lobby local MLAs, put pressure on political decision-makers (i.e. Door knocking) and mobilize the communities, to find solutions to the numerous rural EMS Code Red situations and where no ambulances are available to respond to emergencies.